isg-software/progresspie/README.md

 	* Insb.: Der Default-ValueAdapter könnte ggf. mit parseNumber arbeiten, oder?
 (Wie verhielte er sich dann bei Zahlen mit Komma statt Punkt?
 Würde parseNumber dort genau wie parseInt nur den ganzzahligen Teil parsen?)
 	* Wenn das alles geklärt ist, dann hier dokumentieren.
 * … Sonst noch was?

+Changes like having a separator only separate the newly inserted and old content and not (any more) adding a ‘separator’ that's actually not separating anything, these are more kind of a fix than a new feature.
+They IMHO make sense, but sadly they affect backwards compatibility.
+Other than that, I've strived to retain backwards compatibility as far as possible, and most users won't probably have to change anything.

 ## Usage